 How Do I Become a Human Services Professional?

 A degree in human services is usually the first place to begin when preparing for a human services career.
 For example, at Ottawa University, you can earn an online bachelor’s degree in human services or an online bachelors degree in addiction counseling.
 If you already have a bachelor’s and you’re ready to further your career, you can pursue an online masters in counseling or an online masters in addiction counseling.
 Throughout your studies in Ottawa University's accelerated online degrees, you will strengthen your Human Services skills and gain real-world experience through immersive, hands-on internship opportunities.
 We are the best online university in the Kansas City, Milwaukee, and Phoenix areas, and we are here to help you get started helping others in a human services career.

 Contact us for further information about our Human Services program.

 Huge Employment Opportunities for OU Counseling Grads

 Careers in Human Services

-What to do With a Bachelors Degree in Human Services
+What Can I Do with a Bachelors Degree in Human Services?